valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 <br>

-A running API and UI are a great start, but completing the project requires customization - new endpoints, and particularly business logic for integrity and security.
-This can be as much as half the effort, so we really haven't achieved "Low Code" until these are addressed.

-These are addressed using your IDE, with:
+Customizations are addressed using your IDE, with:

 * **Standard Code:** use Flask and SQLAlchemy, exactly as you normally do, and

 * **Logic:** unique spreadsheet-like rules address multi-table constraints and derivations, improving conciseness by a remarkable 40x.
 Rules are **declared in *your IDE,*** with full support for code completion, logging, and debugging.

 Customizations are illustrated in the project [`3.
 ApiLogicProject_Logic`](3.%20ApiLogicProject_Logic/).
-To see the changes, run the app like this:
+To see the effect of the changes, run the app like this:

 1. **Stop the server** using the red "stop" button.
 2. **Restart the server** with the same procedure as Step 2, above, but choose Run Configuration ***3.
 API Logic Project: Logic***.<br>